At A Glance

 Penelope Lagakos is the daughter of Judge Gregory Lagakos who facilitated the donation of the Charioteer.

-Shane Stratton is a sculptor who teaches at the Pennsylvania Academy of the Fine Arts.
+Shane Stratton is a sculptor in Philadelphia who has taught at the Tyler School of Art and the Pennsylvania Academy of the Fine Arts.

 Segment Producer: Eric Molinsky